-- That their language job is not stuck in to a rigid plan - they will get the chance to dip their toe in a number of different aspects of the company.
+- That their language job is not stuck into a rigid plan - they will get the chance to dip their toe in a number of different aspects of the company.

 This generation is the polar opposite to its predecessor in terms of career coming 1st - They believe in having a good work/life balance and would typically follow the ''work to live'' moto and not ''live to work''.
 This generation can either be found at the top or well on their way up the corporate ladder - They are an adaptable generation as they were there for the introduction of more advanced technology.
-In terms of looking to recruit Gen X you need to keep in mind that Work/Life balance is something that they are willing to wait for - they may even avoid applying for your language jobs if you have not made it clear.
+In terms of looking to recruit Gen X, you need to keep in mind that Work/Life balance is something that they are willing to wait for - they may even avoid applying for your language jobs if you have not made it clear.

 RECRUITING GENERATION X

-- Let them know there is a good work/life balance ethic in your company - you can offer flexible hours, health care schemes, that you offer out of office activities to try and promote a better team relationship etc.
+- Let them know there is a good work/life balance ethic in your company - you can offer flexible hours, healthcare schemes, that you offer out of office activities to try and promote a better team relationship etc.

 - Let them know that your company shares the same values as they do.
 Some Gen X may even turn down a great language job opportunity with a well-known company for a smaller business because they share the same values and they feel that they would be appreciated more there.

 - Generation X is more interested in language job flexibility, equality and having information at their fingertips.
-By displaying such values and benefits in your language job ad's you can certainly attract some Generation X jobseekers.
+By displaying such values and benefits in your language job ad's you can certainly attract some Generation X job seekers.

-Having grown up with technology, Gen Y has a significant advantage over Gen X and Baby Boomers - although the others may be able to adapt - Gen Y will more often than not have the upper hand.
+Having grown up with technology, Gen Y has a significant advantage over Gen X and Baby Boomers - although the others may be able to adopt - Gen Y will more often than not have the upper hand.
 They enter the workplace energetic and motivated.
 They like to feel part of the bigger picture, that each activity has helped grow the company to what it is today.

 RECRUITING GENERATION Y

 - Money was one of the biggest motivators back in Baby Boomer's working world, but as the years have gone by - there are more motivators for work.
 Gen Y feels that some social recognition is in order, whether it be the addition of an extra holiday day, given more responsibility or even verbal recognition in front of other employees.
-These and many more can help you recruit Gen Y, it’s all in how you word the language job spec.
+These and much more can help you recruit Gen Y, it’s all in how you word the language job spec.

-- Dressing Casual - As a generation, Gen Y is more used to the laid back and relaxed side of business, it’s a way they express themselves and feel comfortable.
+- Dressing Casual - As a generation, Gen Y is more used to the laid back and relaxed side of the business, it’s a way they express themselves and feel comfortable.
 Business Suits are all still fine but you will see more applications for companies with a casual clothing system in place.

 - Career Advancement - It’s a well-known fact that Gen Y is certainly the biggest Job Hopper between the 3 but this is something that can easily be fixed.
 If you clearly set out guidelines and plans to help them on their road to success, they are more likely to apply and stay.
 If they feel like you have invested fully in them, they will be happier in work and want to stay and progress with you and your company.